deislabs/deislabs.io/content/posts/porter-collaboration.md

 Now your team can setup a cloud account, and then share a Porter config file that says which plugin to use and how to connect to the account.
-Porter uses the plugin to resolve credentials against the team's secret store, such as Azure Key Vault, and stores the record of running bundlesß in cloud storage, like Azure Blob Storage.
+Porter uses the plugin to resolve credentials against the team's secret store, such as Azure Key Vault, and stores the record of running bundles in cloud storage, like Azure Blob Storage.

 With the [latest release][release] of Porter, the [azure plugin][azure-plugin]